• Skip to primary navigation

 Now for the fun part!

-Heat a generous layer of oil in a heavy bottom frying pan or in a stand alone electric skillet on your countertop.
+Heat a generous layer of oil in a heavy bottom frying pan or in a stand-alone electric skillet on your countertop.
 I like to use my electric skillet to avoid making a huge mess on my cooktop.
-A lot of my friends will lay down newspapers under the skillet for easy clean up.
+A lot of my friends will lay down newspapers under the skillet for easy cleanup.

 The oil you choose is important.
-A lot of Hanukkah historians say that olive oil was used to light the original menorah, however, olive oil does not have a high smoke point and you need that oil hot hot hot!
+A lot of Hanukkah historians say that olive oil was used to light the original menorah; however, olive oil does not have a high smoke point, and you need that oil hot hot hot!
 When you heat olive oil above a certain temperature, it turns into a carcinogen.

 Once the oil is hot (you can test it by putting one shred of potato into the oil and seeing if it sizzles), add your latkes to the pan.
 Latkes are traditionally round, so place a heap and flatten with your spatula to get that round shape.